 Lime and Basil Sorbet

-It was our first time visiting/ ventured out to the country-side.
-If not for father-in-law visiting at that time.. we would not driven all the way out to the country side... always thinking that 'ahhh it will still be there...why hurry'...
+If not for our father-in-law visiting at that time, we would not driven all the way out to the countryside... always thinking that 'Ahhh it will still be there...why to hurry', which is true...

-Lower Chittering and its Festival will still be happening about the same time every year but we...
+Lower Chittering and its Festival will still be happening at about the same time every year but we...

-WE might not be!!!
+We might not be!!!

 Lower Chittering Festival